anfesanz/heal-ai/README.md

 - Self-reported outcomes may contain measurement error.
 - Subgroup estimates can be unstable for small groups.
 - The selected predictors are limited to variables available in the public files.
-- This project is a portfolio demonstration, not a validated clinical tool.